DoD-Platform-One/bigbang/docs/developer/package-integration/supported.md

 # Supported Package Integration

-After [graduating your package](https://repo1.dso.mil/platform-one/bbtoc/-/tree/master/process) and getting approval to add it to Big Bang, the following instructions must be completed.
+After [graduating your package](https://repo1.dso.mil/platform-one/bbtoc/-/tree/master/process) and getting approval to add it to Big Bang, the instructions provided here must be completed.

 [[_TOC_]]